Harrow-Health-Matters/website/content/sanchia-hall-itec-mar.md

 ---
 I am a fully qualified, experienced and insured Reflexologist, holistic and facial therapist.
 I am a MAR member, gaining my qualifications at The Association of Reflexology, London School of Reflexology and Middlesex School of Complementary Therapies (MSCM).

-Reflexology is a deeply calming and rebalancing meriden line and parasympathetic nervous system soothing therapy using foot accupressure.
+Reflexology is a deeply calming and rebalancing meridian line and parasympathetic nervous system soothing therapy using foot acupressure.

 I also offer energy/sound therapy, holistic massage, ear candle therapy. rejuvenation facials (includes facial reflexology) and meditation.
 I working intuitively with a mind, body and soul understanding.
 Each session can be tailored to your needs, combining my therapies where of benefit to you.